Solutions to Equilibrium HJB Equations for Time-Inconsistent Deterministic Linear Quadratic Control: Characterization and Uniqueness: Introduction

-Recent years have witnessed a rapid growth of the studies on time-inconsistent LQ control within the intra-personal game theoretic framework\footnote{\cite{he2022time} offer comprehensive overviews of the literature on time inconsistency in general control theory.}.
+Recent years have witnessed a rapid growth of the studies on time-inconsistent LQ control within the intra-personal game theoretic framework\footnote{\cite{he2022time} offers comprehensive overviews of the literature on time inconsistency in general control theory.}.
 Early research on this topic include \cite{basak2010dynamic}, \cite{bjomurzho2014}, \cite{hu2012time} and \cite{yong2012deterministic}. \cite{basak2010dynamic} and \cite{bjomurzho2014} study dynamic mean-variance portfolio selection problems which can be formulated within the time-inconsistent LQ framework.
 The equilibria in their papers are based on the spike variation and defined in the class of feedback policies.
 This definition of equilibria is formally proposed by \cite{ekelaz2006} and \cite{bjomur2009} and consistent with the intra-personal equilibria pursued in the majority of the literature on behavioral economics, in which the equilibria are outcomes of recursions\footnote{See \cite{bjomur2009} for more discussions and examples.}. \cite{yong2012deterministic}, \cite{yong2014time} and \cite{yong2017linear} develop a discrete approximation to the value functions of time-inconsistent LQ problems in continuous time setting. \cite{dou2020time} extend this approximation to the Hilbert space using the semi-group method in partial differential equations. \cite{huang2021strong} and \cite{he2021equilibrium} elaborate the feedback type equilibria by introducing the notions of ``strong equilibria'' and ``regular equilibria'' respectively.
-A different definition of equilibria is based on notion of open loop control, which is proposed by \cite{hu2012time}.
-Moreover, \cite{hu2017time} derive a general necessary and sufficient condition for the open loop equilibrium for a time-inconsistent LQ problem and then prove the uniqueness of such type of equilibria in the one dimensional case\footnote{ Similar to \cite{basak2010dynamic} and \cite{bjomurzho2014}, the time inconsistency of the LQ problem discussed in \cite{hu2012time} and \cite{hu2017time} arises from the quadratic term of the expected state.}.
+A different definition of equilibria is based on the notion of open loop control, which is proposed by \cite{hu2012time}.
+Moreover, \cite{hu2017time} derive a general necessary and sufficient condition for the open loop equilibrium for a time-inconsistent LQ problem and then proves the uniqueness of such type of equilibria in the one dimensional case\footnote{ Similar to \cite{basak2010dynamic} and \cite{bjomurzho2014}, the time inconsistency of the LQ problem discussed in \cite{hu2012time} and \cite{hu2017time} arises from the quadratic term of the expected state.}. \cite{yan2019open} obtain the existence and uniqueness of open loop equilibria for a mean-variance portfolio selection problem under stochastic volatility.
 Recently, the time-inconsistent LQ control models have been applied to other areas, such as mean-field games and differential games.
-The readers could be referred to \cite{bensoussan2013linear}, \cite{lazrak2023time} and the reference theirin.
+The readers could be referred to \cite{bensoussan2013linear}, \cite{moon2020linear}, \cite{ni2017time}, \cite{lazrak2023time} and the reference theirin.
 Finally, it is worth noting that a non-existence result for general time-inconsistent control problems have been reported in literature.
 For a time-inconsistent binary control problem with non-exponential discounting, \cite{tan2021failure} find that an equilibrium may not exists, while the time-consistent counterpart admits a unique optimal solution.

 The remainder of the paper is organized as follows.
 Section \ref{Sec:ProblemSetting} introduces the formulation of the time-inconsistent LQ problem, in which we search for feedback intra-personal equilibria.
 Section \ref{Sec:EquilibriumPrinciple} derives the Bellman principle and HJB equation for the time-inconsistent LQ problem The precise definition of the solutions to the HJB equation is given.
 Section \ref{SecUniqueness} characterizes the solutions to the HJB equation.
 Making use of the characterization of the value function of the LQ problem, we then obtain the main result: the equilibrium HJB equation admits at most one solution.
 Section \ref{Sec:Conclusion} concludes.